akinelden/introduction/README.md

 ## Undergraduate Projects

 ### IE440 Nonlinear Models in Operations Research
 The topic of the lecture is nonlinear optimization techniques in one and multi dimensional space.
+All projects are implemented in Python.

 #### [ie440-homework1](github.com/akinelden/ie440-homework1)
 4 different heuristics methods are implemented to find local minimum in one dimension.